 It is better to write 260 words (in Task 2) and spend the extra time editing your work than to write 300 or more words trying to include more ideas.
 Remember that you are penalized for mistakes – that’s why they give you an eraser.
 If you write an extra 50 words, there might be an extra mistake in your additional writing that will drop your grade.

 3. Don’t Write Too Little

 Writing fewer than the required words will result in major penalties against your grade.
-Writing only 200 words in Task 2 will result in your essay dropping one whole band.
+If you write only 200 words in Task 2, it will result in your essay dropping one whole band.
 Writing only 150 words will drop you two whole bands.
 Write quickly and plan your essay effectively to avoid this problem.

 4. Stay On Topic

 The next of our helpful IELTS tips is an important one.
 Task Achievement is worth 25% of your Writing grade, so it is obviously important to answer the question and stay on topic.
 However, did you know that the examiner is not required to mark any part of your writing that strays off topic?!
 It’s true.
 If you write a whole paragraph that is unrelated to the question, it will not be marked – meaning you’ve fallen below the word count.

 There’s a saying in English – KISS.
 It means, “Keep it simple, stupid,” and it’s good advice in all aspects of life.
 The IELTS is not a place to use fancy vocabulary and difficult grammatical structures unless you’re very confident in their use.
 Stick to what you know how to do.

 6. Don’t Copy the Question